Albert Davis, Ph.D.

 Academic Testing Center

 The Academic Testing Center administers a variety of tests to both college and prospective college students.
-The following tests are of particular importance to prospective Nicholls students: the American College Test (ACT), the ACT Residual, and the ACT COMPASS tests.
+The following tests are of particular importance to future Nicholls students: the American College Test (ACT), the ACT Residual, and the ACT COMPASS tests.
 These tests are used for mathematics and English placement.
 Other tests administered by Academic Testing include the Praxis Series and School Leadership Series Tests and the College-Level Examination Program (CLEP) tests.
 The proctoring of correspondence course testing is also available.
 The Accelerated Challenge Exams (ACE) offered by the National League for Nursing (NLN) is available to Nicholls students only.

 Tutorial and Academic Enhancement Center